Yvonne022/CinemaBookingSystem_Group9/README.md

 BookingSerializer: Converts Booking model instances to JSON and vice versa.

+ReviewSerializer: Converts Review model instances to JSON and vice versa.

 Validation Rules:

 MovieSerializer: Ensures that duration is a positive integer.